dosyago/dn/README.md

 :classical_building: - An archivist browser controller that caches everything you browse, a library server with full text search to serve your archive.

+**This project literally makes your web browsing available COMPLETELY OFFLINE.** Your browser does not even know the difference.
+It's literally that amazing.
+Yes.

 Save your browsing, then switch off the net and go to `http://localhost:22120` and switch mode to **serve** then browse what you browsed before.
 It all still works.

 **warning: if you have Chrome open, it will close it automatically when you open 22120, and relaunch it.
 You may lose any unsaved work.**